 The program is delivered online using the Tribal Habits learning management system.
-It comprises of an introductory module and 6 sequential content based modules, each addressing a different sustainability topic.
+It comprises an introductory module and six sequential content based modules, each addressing a different sustainability topic.
 We'll provide guidance about how to get the most out of each module, depending on the time the Climate Champion has available.
 The modules cover the following topics:

 Climate Champions - embedding environmental sustainability into everyday clinic life!

+One 'Climate Champion' is nominated per clinic.
+However a Climate Champion cannot be expected to do it all on their own.
 To help generate momentum, provide support and help facilitate problem-solving, we encourage Climate Champions to find at least one 'buddy', from within their team.
-Together they will build a team around them, so that environmentally sustainable practices become embedded in everyday clinic life!
+Together they'll build a team around them, so that environmentally sustainable practices become embedded in everyday clinic life.

 Got questions about the Climate Care Program?

-Email our team at [email protected] We will be happy to help!
+We will be happy to help!